 Whether you do this when angry and mad or when unconsciously as you sleep at night, it’s not a good habit.
 Actually, you need to stop now because it may cause you to have sensitive teeth.

 This friction erodes the teeth and leaves nerves exposed.
 As stated earlier exposed nerves is the root cause of teeth sensitivity.
-Avoid grinding teeth intentionally and use teeth guards at night if you tend to clench teeth as you sleep.
+Avoid grinding teeth intentionally and use teeth guards at night if you tend to clench your teeth as you sleep.

 4. Eating sugary and acidic foods

 We all know that sugary foods are not good for our teeth but have you ever asked yourself why?
-Well, it is because the bacteria that naturally live in our mouths use the sugar to make acid.
+Well, it is because the bacteria that naturally live in our mouths use sugar to make acid.
 This acid causes enamel erosion.